When it comes to Calisthenics, it is undeniable that Height and Weight plays a crucial role in the skill level of the athlete.

 Upper Body vs. Lower Body Weight

 The location of your weight also matters.
 Weight in the upper body can aid in exercises like pull-ups and dips, as it adds to the working muscles’ mass.
 However, excessive weight in the lower body can hinder movements that require upper body strength and control.
 That’s one of the few reasons why Calisthenics athletes skip leg day.
-This one of the weakness of high level Calisthenics that I can’t say I’m too proud of as well.
+(The weakness of high level Calisthenics).
 The bigger your legs, the more difficult it is to execute intermediate to advanced skillsets.

-Hence, saying that a heavier person is more likely to have a lower skill level than a lighter person is simply untrue.
-We have seen Calisthenics athletes with bulging upper body muscles that are heavier than a skinny person who can even do a pull-up.
-However, you also cannot say that a heavier person is more likely to have a higher skill level as the weight could come from non-useful muscles or simply fat content.
+Hence, we cannot say that a heavier person is more likely a better Calisthenics athlete than lighter person and vice-versa.
+The weight could come from non-useful muscles or simply fat content.
 Thus, weight is of less importance when it comes to determining the skill of an athlete.

 The Science Behind It: Galileo’s Principle